 With an interest only mortgage you pay only interest and no principal during the for the first 3, 5, 7 or 10 years of the loan, which is called the interest only period.
 Additionally, your interest rate is fixed and does not change during the interest only period.
+Plus, interest only mortgage rates tend to be lower than fixed mortgage rates, depending on the length of the interest only period.
 Because you are not paying principal during the interest only period, your monthly payment is lower than the payment for an amortizing loan such as a fixed rate mortgage or an adjustable rate mortgage (ARM), when the borrower pays both principal and interest.
 The flipside is that at the end of the interest only period, your payment increases because your are required to start paying both principal and interest for the remainder of the loan term, which is usually 30 years.
 Plus, your interest rate can potentially increase during this period of the loan which would cause your payment to go up even more.

 The lower initial monthly payment provided by an interest only mortgage enables borrowers to afford a higher loan amount and buy more home.
 Being able to afford for a larger mortgage is one of the main benefits of an interest only mortgage.
 Borrowers who are enticed by the lower payment and higher mortgage amount offered by an interest only mortgage should also be aware of the possible payment shock in the future.
 Borrowers need to make sure that they can afford their monthly payment both at the beginning of the mortgage and over time when their payment is highly likely to increase.